Mte90/Contribute-to-opensource-the-right-way/manuscript/appendix.md

 * **Completeness**
     * Be complete in everything in your communication to avoid losing time and allowing you to be more productive, as example define goals.
 * **Conciseness**
     * Complete of course but also concise to simplify the reading.
 More text means more mistakes.
 As for developers, more code means more bugs somewhere.
-TED talks seems to have the rules to expose the plan in 12 seconds.
+TED talks seems to have the rule to expose the plan in 12 seconds.
 * **Consideration**
     * Don’t forget that your audience needs to follow you so it’s important text is understandable from everyone of your audience.
 * **Concreteness**